Nitish takes 'sadachari', 'bhrashtachari' swipe at BJP | Politics

 Kumar, speaking at the Janata Dal (United) national council meeting here, wondered if poaching leaders from other parties is not corruption, an apparent reference to opposition leaders crossing over to the BJP in many states, the sources said.

-Kumar asserted he will work to unite opposition parties across the country to take on the BJP amid the buzz that his party is eying the opposition leadership role for him in the run up to the 2024 Lok Sabha polls.
+Kumar asserted he will work to unite opposition parties across the country to take on the BJP amid the buzz that the JD(U) is eying the opposition leadership role for him in the run up to the 2024 Lok Sabha polls.

 He told reporters after the meeting that a united Opposition can oust the BJP from power at the Centre.